teaminkling/refresh-21/content/blog/jumpingbeans-week-6-21a4.md

       src = "https://img.youtube.com/vi/MDxUzRfvYf4/maxresdefault.jpg"
       href = "/blog/jumpingbeans-week-6-21a4"
-      alt = "The introspection of self, the different facades of life and embrace of the multifaceted appearences" stretch = "cover"
+      alt = "The introspection of self, the different facades of life and embrace of the multifaceted appearences" caption = "This submission contains a video link.
+Please view the <a href=\"/blog/jumpingbeans-week-6-21a4\">full post</a> to see it!" stretch = "cover"
 +++